pnieves2019/MAELAS/README.md

 INSTALLATION
 ------------------

-MAELAS code is just one python3 file "maelas.py", so it only requires to have Python3 and imported python libraries.
+The MAELAS code requires to have Python3(>=3.6).
 For example, in Ubuntu Linux machine you can check the installed version of python3 by opening a terminal and typing

 python3 --version

-In case you need to install it in your machine, you can type
+In case you need to install python3 in your machine, you can type

 sudo apt-get update

-sudo apt-get install python3.8
+sudo apt-get install python3

-In HPC facilities you may need to load the Python3 module.
-For example, in Centos 7 Linux you can check all installed Python modules by typing
+Note that in some HPC clusters you might need to load the Python module (ml Python).

-ml avail Python

-and load the last version of Python3 using command ml

-ml Python/3.8.2-GCC-8.3.0-2.32-base

-Additionally, MAELAS makes use of the following python libraries: pymatgen, scikit-learn, pyfiglet, argparse, numpy, matplotlib, scipy, math, os and stat.
-In case you need to install them, you can do it using pip3 as:

-pip3 install pymatgen

-pip3 install scikit-learn

-pip3 install pyfiglet

-pip3 install argparse

-pip3 install numpy

-pip3 install matplotlib

-pip3 install scipy

-pip3 install math

-pip3 install os
+The MAELAS code can be easily installed with pip3 as

-pip3 install stat
+pip3 install maelas

+This procedure will also install all required dependecies automatically

+pymatgen(>=2020.4.29)
+scikit-learn(>=0.23.1)
+pyfiglet(>=0.8.post0)
+argparse(>=1.4.0)
+numpy(>=1.18.4)
+matplotlib(>=3.2.1)
+scipy(>=1.4.1)

+The executable file "maelas" is installed in the folder /home/user_name/.local/bin/ where "user_name" is the name of your user name folder.
+This folder should be added to the PATH by adding the following line in the file /home/user_name/.bashrc

+export PATH=/home/user_name/.local/bin/:$PATH

+Then you should close the terminal and open the terminal again.

-In case you need to install pip3 in Ubuntu Linux
+If you need to install pip3 in Ubuntu Linux, then type

 sudo apt-get update